Rhythm of Grace

 Remember

-1. Fasting mush be a Holy Spirit led endeavor from beginning to end.
+1. Fasting must be a Holy Spirit led endeavor from beginning to end.
 In other words, you must feel led to engage in this practice.
 Wait for a nudge from the Spirit to try it.

 2. There are individuals who should not fast and they include people who are sick, people who are traveling, pregnant or nursing.
 Individuals with diabetes, gout, liver disease, kidney disease, ulcers, hypoglycemia, cancer and blood diseases should not fast.